 - Viscous marinades — think barbecue sauce — won’t be absorbed as quickly.
 These could likely work well for longer immersion periods.
 As viscosity goes down, so should the marination duration.

 - The more acidic the marinade , the faster it will be absorbed.
-Citrus juices, for example, will get into Meati™ quickly.
+Citrus juices, for example, will get into meati cuts quickly.

-- Fatty marinades — those using olive oil, for example — work well and fall somewhere in the middle range of how long Meati™ should be immersed in them.
+- Fatty marinades — those using olive oil, for example — work well and fall somewhere in the middle range of how long meati products should be immersed in them.

-- Salt in all marinades will be readily picked up by Meati™.
+- Salt in all marinades will be readily picked up by meati cuts.
 If you want to play it safe, you can always add salt after your dish is prepared with little if any impact on the overall eating experience.

-- When pan-searing Meati™, start by getting your pan and oil of choice to a medium heat level.
-Cook your Meati™ to lightly brown it and get the inside temperature to 165 degrees Fahrenheit.
+- When pan-searing meati products, start by getting your pan and oil of choice to a medium heat level.
+Cook your cut to a light brown color it and get the inside temperature to 165 degrees Fahrenheit.
 Crank up the flames (or electric coils) only at the very end to achieve caramelization.
-This differs a bit from how you might approach animal meat, which typically entails starting with a very hot pan.
+This differs a bit from how you might approach animal-based meat, which typically entails starting with a very hot pan.
 How do you know if you’ve reached medium heat?
 Look for a slight, rippling shimmer to your oil.
 But watch out for smoking oil — that means it is much too hot.

-- Braising, poaching, steaming, and other wet cooking techniques that use liquid to convey heat take a delicate touch when Meati™ is involved.
-This is the same reasoning that applies to marinades: Our cutlets and filets absorb flavors and liquids extremely well, so popping Meati™ into a simmering stew and letting it sit may get in the way of delivering the ideal mouthfeel.
-Instead, cook your Meati™ and add it to a stew or soup toward the very end of its preparation.
+- Braising, poaching, steaming, and other wet cooking techniques that use liquid to convey heat take a delicate touch when meati cuts are involved.
+This is the same reasoning that applies to marinades: Our cutlets and steaks absorb flavors and liquids extremely well, so popping them into a simmering stew and letting them sit may get in the way of delivering the ideal mouthfeel.
+Instead, cook your meati cuts first and then add them into a stew or soup toward the very end of its preparation.
 This will provide the best texture without compromising on flavor.

 Before You Slice

 If you’ve cooked a steak, you’re used to waiting 15 to 20 minutes after it is ready before breaking out your knife.
 With chicken, you might wait three to five minutes.
-With Meati™?
-Just 30 seconds.
-That’s all the time it needs for its flavors and juices to settle so they don’t race away with that first slice.
+With meati cutlets?
+Aim for about five minutes.
+That’s all the time they need for their flavors and juices to settle so they don’t race away with that first slice.